WheatonCS/aGoodMystery/README.md

 the scrubbed texts used in that analysis along with the source code.
 Cloning this entire repo will thus result in duplicate copies of text files.
 We only include copies of the scrubbed texts here, not their original versions.

-2. Although we did not include in most of our analyses the stories proportedly written by Edgar's brother Henry (*c.f.*, Collins, 2013), we include a separate directory of these four stories for your other, related, queries.
+2. Although we did not include in most of our analyses the stories purportedly written by Edgar's brother Henry (*c.f.*, Collins, 2013), we include a separate directory of these four stories for your other, related, queries.

 3. We have tried to document our scripts (really!).
 We recognize that more efficient methods exist.
 This is especially true in our R script in step_3b that automates a number